Tanya290/Tanya290/README.md

 - ✦ I love turning data into beautiful visualizations
 - ✦ Enjoy making apps with stylish dark themes
-- ✦ Always curious about the intersection of AI & psychology
+- ✦ Always curious about the intersection of AI & ML

 ─────⋆⋅☆⋅⋆──── ʚ₍ᐢ. ̫.ᐢ₎ɞ ───⋆⋅☆⋅⋆────